-Estimates based on combined costs for rent, utilities and food in RIT apartments.
+Estimates based on a the rent of a bedroom apartment on RIT's campus.
 Choice of housing will determine (and possibly increase) actual cost.
-If you live in RIT housing, your living expenses will vary depending on where you live.
-Additional information regarding on-campus housing options and costs can be reviewed online at Housing Operations. † Photography and art students should estimate an additional \$2,000 for materials and supplies per 9-month period of study.
+If you live in RIT housing, your living expenses will vary depending on where you live and if you choose a meal plan.
+Additional information regarding on-campus housing options and costs can be reviewed online at Housing Operations, rit.edu/housing/incoming-graduate-transfer#rates.

++ Photography and art students should estimate an additional \$2,000 for materials and supplies per nine-month period of study.